howhowcan/Network_Topology_with_Mininet/README.md

 > TODO:
 > * Describe how to execute your program
 > * Show the screenshot of using iPerf command in Mininet
+1. Push topology.py to the repo
+2. Connect to the container by Pietty, and login as root
+3. Clone my repo by the command `git clone https://github.com/nctucn/lab2-howhowcan.git Network_Topology`
+4. Start the service of Open vSwitch by the command `sudo service openvswitch-switch start`
+5. Check the functionality of Mininet
 ---
 ## Description